 Katy has been accompanying choirs in the greater Portland area for more than 20 years.
 She regularly works with several schools in the area, as well as many private choirs, ranging in age from elementary school through high school and beyond.
 Katy also teaches piano to students of all ages.

-Classroom Music, Strings, ChorusJoined Maine Coast Waldorf School in 2002BM, University of Miami School of Music
+LS and HS Violin TeacherJoined Maine Coast Waldorf School in 2021BA, University of North Carolina; MM University of Miami Frost School of Music

 College CounselorJoined Maine Coast Waldorf School in 2016BA, International Studies, Johns Hopkins University